pdorrell/number-zoomer/docs/design.md

 ### Current Point

-The intention of the application is to encourage the user to zoom in to a large amount to find accurate decimal approximations to the solutions of equations, for example y=3*x for y=1, which to 500DP would the a "." with 500 following "3" characters.
+The intention of the application is to encourage the user to zoom in by a large amount to find accurate decimal approximations to the solutions of equations, for example y=3*x for y=1, which to 500DP would the a "." with 500 following "3" characters.

 There will be some point where all the digits can't possibly displayed on the screen.

-However, I hope that we can achieve reasonable display of 1000 characters on an ipad or on 1080P computer screen.
+However, I hope that we can achieve reasonable display of 1000 characters on an ipad or on a 1080P computer screen.

 A reasonable strategy could be: